-quality-of-service (QoS) station (STA): [QoS STA] A STA that implements the QoS facility.
+quality-of-service station (QoS STA): A sation (STA) that implements the quality-of-service (QoS) facility.

 A QoS STA acts as a non-QoS STA when associated in a non-QoS basic service set (BSS).

-radio frequency (RF) chain: [RF chain] The physical entity that is able to act as a receive chain or transmit chain, or both.
+radio frequency chain (RF chain): The physical entity that is able to act as a receive chain or transmit chain, or both.

-receive (RX) chain: [RX chain] The physical entity that implements any necessary signal processing to provide the received signal to the digital baseband.
+receive chain (RX chain): The physical entity that implements any necessary signal processing to provide the received signal to the digital baseband.
 Such signal processing includes filtering, amplification, down-conversion, and sampling.

-receive (RX) power: [RX power] Mean power measured at the antenna connector.
+receive power (RX power): Mean power measured at the antenna connector.

-registered station (STA): [registered STA] A STA for which information needs to be submitted to an appropriate regulatory or coordination authority before it is allowed to transmit.
+registered station (registered STA): A station (STA) for which information needs to be submitted to an appropriate regulatory or coordination authority before it is allowed to transmit.

-single-user (SU) physical layer (PHY) protocol data unit (PPDU): [SU PPDU] A PPDU with a format that is capable of carrying only a single PHY service data unit (PSDU), or no PSDU.
+single-user physical layer protocol data unit (SU PPDU): A physical layer (PHY) protocol data unit (PPDU) with a format that is capable of carrying only a single PHY service data unit (PSDU), or no PSDU.

-source mesh station (STA): [source mesh STA] A mesh STA from which a medium access control (MAC) service data unit (MSDU) enters the mesh basic service set (MBSS).
+source mesh station (source mesh STA): A mesh station (STA) from which a medium access control (MAC) service data unit (MSDU) enters the mesh basic service set (MBSS).
 A source mesh STA is either a mesh STA that is the source of an MSDU or contained in a proxy mesh gate that receives an MSDU from a STA outside of the MBSS and forwards the MSDU on a mesh path.

-transmit (TX) chain: [TX chain] The physical entity that implements any necessary signal processing to generate the transmit signal from the digital baseband.
+transmit chain (TX chain): The physical entity that implements any necessary signal processing to generate the transmit signal from the digital baseband.
 Such signal processing includes digital to analog conversion, filtering, amplification and upconversion.

-validated access point (AP): [validated AP] An AP that has either been explicitly configured as a neighbor or learned through a mechanism such as the Beacon report.
+validated access point (validated AP): An access point (AP) that has either been explicitly configured as a neighbor or learned through a mechanism such as the Beacon report.

-wildcard basic service set identifier (BSSID): [wildcard BSSID] A BSSID value used to represent all BSSIDs.
+wildcard basic service set identifier (wildcard BSSID): A basic service set identifier (BSSID) value used to represent all BSSIDs.

 In IEEE Std 802.11, this is represented by all binary 1s.

-wildcard service set identifier (SSID): [wildcard SSID] An SSID value used to represent all SSIDs.
+wildcard service set identifier (wildcard SSID): A service set identifier (SSID) value used to represent all SSIDs.

 In IEEE Std 802.11, this is represented by the value “null”.